-Explore the best trails near Long Beach with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Long Beach with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 The Northend trail head is located on 26th just off of Pacific Hwy. just follow the Doscovery Trail sign then the Monument Tree sign.
 Sort of misleading since it's right beside an apartment complex.
 The trail is very well maintained!
 No tree roots, dog or horse manure when we were there.
 We even sighted a lone deer then later a mama deer with her 2 baby fawns.
 This trail does connect over to Cape Disappointment State Park.
 I brought my mountain bike for this trip but will definitely come back with my road bike!!